Kynect/kynect-project/README.md

 ```
 **6) Run the server:**

-- Now you can run the server by entering the folder containing 'manage.py' and running the following:
+- Now you can run the server by entering the directory containing 'manage.py' and running the following:

 Ubuntu:
 ```sh